For the chicken

 1 teaspoon garlic powder

-Preheat your oven to 400°F. Line a rimmed baking sheet with parchment paper and set it aside.
+First, make the chicken.
+Preheat your oven to 375°F. Line a rimmed baking sheet with unbleached parchment paper and set it aside.